 - I know that the company is currently winning The Game, and we are confident we will hit our annual plan.

-- I know that we are winning in our current MiniGame, and I know what I need to do to support the team hitting the goals at the end of the MiniGame.
+- I know we're winning in our current MiniGame™, and I know what I need to do to support the team to continue to hit our goals.

 - I learned something today that I didn’t know.
-I am smarter with my financial literacy.
+I feel more informed and feel confident in my financial literacy.

 Can every player in your game say: